microsoft/vscode-docs/docs/cpp/config-clang-mac.md

 The `compilerPath` search order is:

-* The user's PATH for the names of known compilers.
+* Your PATH for the names of known compilers.
 The order the compilers appear in the list depend on your PATH.
 * Then hard-coded XCode paths are searched, such as `/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/`

 ### Mac framework path

-1. Scroll down and expand **Advanced Settings** and ensure that `Mac framework path` points to the system header files.
+On the C/C++ Configuration screen, scroll down and expand **Advanced Settings** and ensure that `Mac framework path` points to the system header files.
 For example: `/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/System/Library/Frameworks`

 ## Reusing your C++ configuration

-VS Code is now configured to use the Clang compiler.
+VS Code is now configured to use Clang on macOS.
 The configuration applies to the current workspace.
 To reuse the configuration, just copy the JSON files to a `.vscode` folder in a new project folder (workspace) and change the names of the source file(s) and executable as needed.

 ## Troubleshooting

-### Strange compiler and linking errors
+### Compiler and linking errors

-The most common cause of errors (such as undefined _main, attempting to link with file built for unknown-unsupported file format, and so on) is when you start building or debugging and `helloworld` is not the active file.
-The result is that the compiler is trying to compile something that isn't source code, like your launch.json, tasks.json, or c_cpp_properties.json file.
+The most common cause of errors (such as undefined _main, attempting to link with file built for unknown-unsupported file format, and so on) occurs when `helloworld.cpp` is not the active file when you start a build or start debugging.
+This causes the compiler to try to compile something that isn't source code, like your launch.json, tasks.json, or c_cpp_properties.json file.

 ## Next steps